Deerpath Rd and Main St Intersection Improvements

-Phase I approval anticipated for mid 2016, Phase II engineering design expected to be completed in late 2016 or early 2017 and Phase III construction anticipated during 2017.
+Phase I approval was granted in November of 2016.
+Phase II engineering design kicked off in June of 2017 and is expected to be completed in early to mid 2018.
+Phase III construction is anticipated during late 2018.
 This timeline is not final and may be altered as the City and County progress through the different phases of engineering.
 Please check back for updates.

 The signalized improvements will also include removal of the skewed alignment of Main Street and Deerpath Road at the intersection as well as new dedicated turn lanes.
 The traffic signal at the intersection of Deerpath Road and Main Street will interconnect with the signal at Randall Road and Main Street.
 Additionally pedestrian and cycling paths will be added that are consistent with Kane County Bike Plan as well as sidewalks on the remainder of frontages.